Export Bundles · Append-Only Evidence · Independent Verification

 • Deterministic verification gate outputs and constraint results

-• Decision hash and routing artefacts (deterministic fields only)
+• Deterministic transition identity and routing artefacts

-• Execution result hash
+• Execution result identity

 • Export hash over the canonical export bundle